cdeccio/byu-cs324-w2025/04-lab-shell-pipeline/README.md

    be the case if this is the first command in the pipeline.
  - Should the standard output be connected to a file?
 Note that this can only be the case if this is the last command in the pipeline.
- - Should the standard output be connected to the read end of a pipe?
+ - Should the standard input be connected to the read end of a pipe?
 Note that this will be the case if there is more than one command and this is not the first command.
  - Should the standard output be connected to the write end of a pipe?
 Note